idibau/cs2bim/README.md

 ## Types
 Some parameters can only be configured with predefined values (types), because these values are referenced in the code.
 To guarantee a proper configuration and execution of the code, these predefined values (types) are defined as constants in different modules/classes in the python code.

-The following types are defined: --> TO CHECK: vollständige Liste?
+The following types are defined:
-- EPSGCode -> cs2bim.enum.epsg_code.py
 - GeoReferencing -> cs2bim.config.geo_referencing.py\
 - TriangulationRepresentationType -> cs2bim.geometry.triangulation.py\
 - IfcElementEntityType -> cs2bim.ifc.entity.ifc_element.py\